 I'm a freelance writer by day and a dancer/DJ by night.
-Soon I'll be a New Yorker, but I'm a Chicagoan at heart.
+I'm a New Yorker by address, but a Chicagoan at heart.
 This is my personal blog.

 One of the ongoing debates I have with my boyfriend is about books.
 He is certain that in the not-so-distant future, books will be like records: rarities sought out only by collectors and snobs as the majority of users switch to a digital format.
 The very idea of that makes me unspeakably sad.
 And that’s not just hyperbole; I’ve found it very challenging to explain to him why I think that is a terrible idea.
 I just know that, despite the convenience of an e-reader, a total switch to that medium goes against every fiber of my being.
 Is it due to my slightly Luddite tendency to resist new technologies?
 Or is it part of my overarching fear that the digital world in general is one that favors quantity of information over quality of knowledge?